-We rely on our home broadband for almost everything these days from streaming TV shows and shopping online to working from home, and most of us just don’t have time for slow connections.
+We rely on broadband for almost everything these days from streaming TV shows and shopping online to working from home, and most of us just don’t have time for slow connections.

 There are many things that can affect the broadband speed you get, including the position of your router and the number of people online at one time.
 So in reality, very few households enjoy the maximum speeds advertised by their provider.

-In order to get as good a service as possible, it’s important to regularly test your speed and shop around for new deals if necessary.
+In order to get as good a service as possible, it’s important to regularly test your speed and shop around for better deals if necessary.

 Test your speed

 With the bonkers.ie Broadband Speed Test, you can find out exactly what broadband speed you’re getting in real time.

 With one click, the test will measure your upload speed and your download speed in a matter of seconds for free – and will help you to decide whether or not it's time to look around for a better broadband connection.